-The here being my bed and the now being way too fucking late to be awake, but as I’m a Mum to two little darlings my only ‘me time’ is once they are in the land of nod, which is also far too late in comparison with normal kids bedtimes.
-By normal bedtimes, I am referring to the fact that my husband nor I have been able to watch any evening television at the time it’s actually broadcast since our children arrived.
-Thus, we rely upon recording and catch up services, hurrah for technology.
+The here being my bed and the now being way too flipping late to be awake, but as I’m a Mum to two little darlings my only ‘me time’ is once they are in the land of nod, which is also far too late in comparison with normal kids bedtimes.
+By normal bedtimes, I am referring to the fact that my husband nor I have been able to watch any evening television at the time it’s actually broadcast since our children arrived thus, we rely upon recording and catch up services, Hurrah for technology!

 Most sensible parents probably jump into bed at the earliest opportunity and savour every minute of sleep they get, whereas I seem to push into the early hours simply to get time to get on with stuff which wouldn’t be possible with the presence of my two little helpers.
 I say helpers, but you and I both know what I really mean!